landoskape/dominoes/docs/pointerDemonstration.md

 ![pointer loss spike](media/pointerDemonstration_lossSpike.png)

 The error is defined as the average difference in the max score and the target score for each position.
-Note that right before the loss spike (epoch 1357), there is a small spike in the target error for the higher (e.g. later) positions.
+Right before the loss spike (epoch 1357), there is a small spike in the target error for the higher (e.g. later) positions.
 Interestingly, the target error increases bit by bit each position, with almost no excess error for the first few outputs, but a lot by the last few.
 Then, in the next training epoch (epoch 1358), there's a huge spike in error at every position.

 What this indicates is that as the network is generating sequential output, it sometimes accumulates an error that gets bigger and bigger throughout the